DataFire/Integrations/integrations/generated/google_storagetransfer/README.md

   * secretAccessKey `string`: AWS secret access key.
 This field is not returned in RPC responses.

 ### AwsS3Data
-* AwsS3Data `object`: An AwsS3Data can be a data source, but not a data sink.
+* AwsS3Data `object`: An AwsS3Data resource can be a data source, but not a data sink.
   * awsAccessKey [AwsAccessKey](#awsaccesskey)
   * bucketName `string`: S3 Bucket name (see

 ### Date
 * Date `object`: Represents a whole calendar date, e.g. date of birth.
 The time of day and
   * day `integer`: Day of month.
 Must be from 1 to 31 and valid for the year and month, or 0
   * month `integer`: Month of year.
-Must be from 1 to 12.
+Must be from 1 to 12, or 0 if specifying a date without a
   * year `integer`: Year of date.
 Must be from 1 to 9999, or 0 if specifying a date without

 ### Empty